 Set out plain party hats and noisemakers, some washi tape, stickers, and markers and let kids go to town decorating their own party hats.
 When the time comes for the exciting moment, everyone will have their own unique look to celebrate!
-Check out these noisemakers we’ve made other years!
+Check out these noisemakers we’ve made!

 An hour could be spent on these fun and laugh-generating Minute-to-Win-It games.
 They are so low-prep, and if kids don’t take to one, you can easily switch to another game (try these!)… in a minute!

 Pretzel kisses are a fun and easy snack kids can help make!

 Check out my video detailing this exciting journaling printable kit!

-Create a Balloon Drop!
+Create a DIY Balloon Drop!

 The highlight of every Noon Year’s Eve party is our balloon drop!
 It’s so easy to make and has such a big effect!
 Simply tape together two festive plastic tablecloths and use painter’s tape to affix it to your ceiling.
 Keep one end open and have a little slack to fit the balloons in.
 Then blow up a few dozen balloons and slip them into the open end and tape that up to.

-Enjoy Noon’s Year’s / New Year’s Eve Inspired Snacks
+Serve New Year’s Eve Inspired Snacks

 After the balloon drop, we always have a snack table ready before parents bundle up their kids to go home.